wp-plugins/youtube-channel/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Show video thumbnails or playable blocks of recent videos from YouTube Channel or Playlist.
+Show video thumbnails or playable blocks of recent videos from YouTube Playlist, Channel (User Uploads), Liked or Favourited videos.

 == Description ==

-When you need to display sidebar widget with latest video from some YouTube channel or playlist, you can use customisable `YouTube Channel` plugin.
+When you need to display sidebar widget with latest or random video from some YouTube channel or playlist, use plugin **YouTube Channel**!

-Simply insert widget to sidebar, set channel name and if you wish leave all other options on default.
-You will get latest video from chosen YouTube channel embedded in sidebar widget, with link to channel on the bottom of the widget.
-If you wish to use playlist instead of channel, just set playlist ID and injoy!
+Simply insert widget to sidebar or shortcode to content, set Channel or Playlist ID, select resource to use and if you wish leave all other options on default.
+You will get latest video from chosen YouTube channel or playlist embedded on location of widget/shortcode, with optional link to channel at the bottom of the YTC block.

-If you like this extension and you find it useful, please rate it on the right side.
+If you like our plugin and you find it useful, please [write review and rate it](https://wordpress.org/support/view/plugin-reviews/youtube-channel).

+For manual set of videos from YouTube check out [Easy YouTube Gallery](https://wordpress.org/plugins/easy-youtube-gallery/).

 = Features =
 * Display latest videos from YouTube Channel (resources are sorted in reverse chronological order based on the date they were created) or videos naturaly sorted from Favorited Videos, Liked Videos and Playlist